marilirulita/The-Next-Web-Clone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # The-Next-Web-Clone
-This project aims to create a Heat Map of the page SmashingMagazine.com, The page works best on a 1366x768 resolution and using the Chrome browser.
+This project aims to create a Clone of the page thenextweb.com, The page works best on a all resolutions and using the Chrome browser.